dafny-lang/dafny/docs/DafnyRef/Attributes.md

 ## 22.2.
 Boogie-specific verification attributes
 Dafny passes verification attributes that have been specified to its dependency Boogie.
-Use the `/attrHelp` option to get the list of attributes recognized by Boogie and their meaning.
+Use the `/attrHelp` option to get the list of attributes of both Dafny and Boogie recognized by Boogie and their meaning.

 ### 22.2.1.
 Verification attributes on top-level declarations